Babies and Screen Time: The Need for Human Interaction

 Read More about Unplugged and Active: A Parent’s Guide to Limiting Screen Time of Kids and learn about WHO guidelines.

-The vital role of human interaction:
+The Power of human interaction:

 Human interaction plays a pivotal role in shaping a baby’s cognitive, social, and emotional well-being.
 Interpersonal communication establishes foundational bonds of trust and attachment, fostering emotional security and healthy socioemotional development.
 Through face-to-face interaction, babies learn the nuances of facial expressions, body language, and vocal intonations, setting the stage for effective communication and empathy.
 Moreover, human interaction allows for responsive, reciprocal interactions, which are vital for language acquisition, cognitive development, and problem-solving skills.
 It is through these meaningful connections that a baby’s brain thrives, resulting in resilient neural pathways that will positively impact their lifelong learning capabilities.